DannySom/Group-Policy-Objects/README.md

 </p>

 <h1>Configuring Group Policy inside Active Directory (Azure)</h1>
-This demonsration outlines configuring Group Policy Objects within Active Directory <br />
+This demonsration outlines configuring Group Policy Objects within Active Directory. <p></p>
+A Group Policy Object(GPO) is a centralized management feature in Windows networks that allows administrators to define and enforce specific configurations, security settings, and behaviors for users and computers within an Active Directory (AD) domain<br />